What Will I Study?

 Marketing students learn to conduct market research, understand consumer behavior, and create effective advertising and promotions.
 In addition to their marketing foundation, they learn the basics of other cross-functional areas of business (accounting, logistics, etc.) to give them the context needed to work in managerial-level roles.
 They specialize their skills in marketing by selecting from a set of electives ranging from principles of professional selling to data analysis.

 The marketing major is a 64-credit hour limited enrollment program.
-The program accepts 60 students yearly to start marketing coursework Fall semester.
-Students are encouraged to take 12–15 credits each semester after admittance so they can graduate in 3–4 semesters.
-Students take the marketing junior core, a 10-credit envelope of classes, their first semester.
+The program accepts 90 students yearly to start marketing coursework Fall semester.
+Students are encouraged to take 12-15 credits each semester after admittance so they can graduate in 3-4 semesters.
+Students take the marketing junior core, a 13-credit envelope of classes, their first semester.

 Marketing Junior Core

-Students also complete three marketing electives, and their capstone BUS M 459: Marketing Strategy in addition to other core business requirements.
+Students also complete three marketing electives and their capstone (MKTG 429: Marketing Strategy) in addition to other core business requirements.